-The Company performed its annual goodwill impairment test as of the beginning of the second quarter of 2013, and no adjustments were required.
+The result of the Company's annual goodwill impairment test, performed in the beginning of the second quarter of 2014, determined that the estimated fair value substantially exceeded the carrying values of all reporting units.
 The determination of fair value contains numerous variables that are subject to change as business conditions change and therefore could impact fair value in the future.
+The Company has never incurred a goodwill impairment charge.